Keep Our NHS Public North East: Review of 2025

 Monthly updates via Email mailchimp

-Attended some of the national KONP Steering Groups, national KONP supporters meetings, and We Own It weekly meetings (all online)
+Attended a number of national KONP Steering Group meetings, national KONP supporters meetings, and We Own It weekly meetings (all online)